michaelerule/webgpgpu/README.md

  3. Develop an API for simplifying WebGL PDE simulation
  4. Develop an API to simplify WebGL

-Note that aims (3) and (4) are redundant to some existing projects already mentioned.
+Aims (3) and (4) are redundant to existing projects mentioned.
 In my case, code re-use and debugging other's libraries on my system is more difficult than re-implementing the routines from scratch.
 Regardless, one must learn the details of WebGL code in order to effectively use and debug such libraries.
 The same is likely true if you decide to use any code stored here.
 The code examples here are best used as references and examples from which to code your own implementations, as this will give you a deeper understanding of WebGL and will be more rewarding than attempting to use any code in this project like a black box.